 Frontend and backend will have an even bigger user-focus

-In the future, we will not only generate and evaluate backend data, but also extend this data to the frontend.
-This will help us to understand more about what is clicked when and how, which will make it easier for us to customize UI more efficiently and permanently improve the UX.
+In the future, we'll not only generate and evaluate backend data but also extend this data to the frontend.
+This will help us understand more about what is clicked when and how and so make it easier for us to customize UI more efficiently and permanently improve the UX.

 2020 and beyond

-In general, the Internet should be more fun – be it through more creative and personal approaches in the creation and distribution of information.
-A great example is the wonderful and playful list of web design trends for 2020, which the New York agency Red Collar implemented on this website.
+The internet should be more fun across the board with more creative and personal approaches to creating and distributing information.
+A stunning example is the beautiful and playful list of web design trends for 2020 from the New York agency Red Collar on this website.

-When speaking about trends I would also like to mention the implementation of voice navigation.
-Even if this technology will probably not have its major breakthrough in 2020, we can prepare for it in the long term.
-As well as, once again with the focus on the users: That also means that we should create websites that are more thoughtfully tailored to and accessible by people with limitations.
+The implementation of voice navigation needs to be mentioned here.
+Even if this technology is unlikely to have its major breakthrough in 2020, we can prepare for it in the long term.
+And again, with the user in focus.
+That also means that we should create websites that are more thoughtfully tailored to and accessible by people with disabilities.

-So we can conclude that 2020 is going to be an exciting year in terms of web design, in which we want to refine our accumulated knowledge and present it in a more accessible way - with more personality and fun.
+2020 is definitely going to be an exciting year in terms of web design and a year in which we want to refine our accumulated knowledge and present it in a more accessible way - with more personality and fun.

-Do you have feedback on the above mentioned developments or other web design trends for the year 2020 in mind?
+Do you have feedback on the developments mentioned above or any other web design trends for 2020?
 We are looking forward to your comment!